Web-n-Composite/crypto-hacks-list/README.md

-<p>Based in Vietnam&nbsp;<code>VinDAX</code>, this is a relatively small crypto exchange that mainly sells tokens for relatively unknown blockchain projects.&nbsp;The hackers don’t care about the size of the exchange, they only care about the money, and they managed to&nbsp;&nbsp;<a href="https://bitcoinexchangeguide.com/vietnam-crypto-exchange-vindax-hacked-losing-500000-in-cryptocurrencies/"><u>steal half a million dollars worth of cryptocurrencies from VinDAX</u></a>&nbsp;&nbsp;.</p>
+Based in Vietnam VinDAX, this is a relatively small crypto exchange that mainly sells tokens for relatively unknown blockchain projects.
+The hackers don’t care about the size of the exchange, they only care about the money, [and they managed to](https://bitcoinexchangeguide.com/vietnam-crypto-exchange-vindax-hacked-losing-500000-in-cryptocurrencies/) half a million dollars worth of cryptocurrencies from VinDAX.

-<p>In response&nbsp;<code>VinDAX</code>, he sent an email to the projects affected by the theft,&nbsp;&nbsp;<a href="https://www.theblockcrypto.com/post/46408/little-known-asian-crypto-exchange-vindax-got-hacked-lost-half-a-million-usd-worth-of-tokens"><u>asking for funds</u></a>&nbsp;&nbsp;.&nbsp;It is unclear whether any of the projects accepted the proposal or not.&nbsp;</p>
+In response VinDAX, he sent an email to the projects [affected by the theft](https://www.theblockcrypto.com/post/46408/little-known-asian-crypto-exchange-vindax-got-hacked-lost-half-a-million-usd-worth-of-tokens) asking for funds.
+It is unclear whether any of the projects accepted the proposal or not.